These small kitchen decorating ideas will help your tiny space show better on the real estate market when it's time to sell your house.

 Avoid scattering small rugs around a tiny kitchen.
-It'll look cluttered and chopped up.
+It'll look cluttered and choppy.

-To avoid abrupt color changes, link adjacent spaces with the same flooring, or at least the same color if floors are made of different materials.
+To avoid abrupt color changes, link adjacent spaces with the same kind of flooring, or at least try to match the colors if floors are made of different materials.

 Drawing the eye vertically can make a room appear taller than it really is.
 If you have a low ceiling in your small kitchen, there are a few tricks you can employ to fool the eye.

-Range hoods can be bulky and take up a lot of visual space.
+Range hoods can be bulky, ugly, and take up a lot of visual space.
 If you're planning on replacing your range hood, choose a streamlined or see-through model that takes up very little space.

 Or, do away with the need for a range hood by installing a cook top with built-in downdraft system.

-Removing everything from the kitchen countertops can instantly make your kitchen look larger!
-If you have viewers coming over, remove all but your prettiest appliance from the counter.
+Removing everything from the countertops can instantly make your kitchen look larger.
+If you have viewers coming over, remove ALL but your prettiest appliance from the counter.
 That's right... only one.

-In super tiny kitchens, remove ALL appliances from the countertops.
-Keep one cabinet empty to quickly stash appliances inside when buyers are expected.
+In super tiny kitchens, remove ALL appliances from countertops.
+Keep one cabinet empty to stash appliances inside when home buyers are expected.

 Reflective surfaces, like glass tile backsplash, stainless steel, sleek cabinets and shiny hardwood floors will illuminate your kitchen by amplifying natural and artificial light.

-A mirrored backsplash may seem like a “no-brainer,” but they're actually very “taste specific” and require constant cleaning.
-Instead, put up a light colored tile backsplash that'll reflect light and increase the feeling of openness in the space.
+A mirrored backsplash may seem obvious, but they're actually very “taste specific” and require constant cleaning.
+Instead, put up a light colored tile backsplash that'll reflect light.

 Gain a few inches of countertop by installing a 24” cooktop instead of a standard 30-36” one.

-You don't have room for a standard fridge?
+No room for a standard-sized fridge?
 An under-counter model might be the solution.

 Make sure that the fridge fits flush with the kitchen cabinets.
-An huge fridge that juts out into the room just looks awkward and clunky.
+Refrigerators that jut into a room just look clunky.